jidicula/clang-format-action/README.md

 # clang-format-action
-GitHub Action for `clang-format` checks.
-Note that this Action does **NOT** format your code for you - it only verifies that your repository's code follows your project's formatting conventions.
+An action for `clang-format` checks.
+This action does **NOT** format your code for you - it only verifies that your repository's code follows your project's formatting conventions.

 You can define your own formatting rules in a `.clang-format` file at your repository root, or you can provide a fallback style (see [`fallback-style`](#inputs)).
 You can also provide a path to check.
-If you want to run checks against multiple paths in your repository, you can use this Action in a [matrix run](#multiple-paths).
+If you want to run checks against multiple paths in your repository, you can use this action in a [matrix run](#multiple-paths).

 ## Major versions supported
 * 3: `clang-format-3.9`